Muscle Biomechanics: Trapezius Muscle

 6. Vertebral column Lateral Flexion ( Head Lateral Flexion ).

-These six different movements are permitted with the engagement of the different muscle fibers the trapezius muscle is composed of.
+These six different movements are permitted by engaging the different muscle fibres of the trapezius muscle.

-The scapula adduction is permitted when the whole muscle fibers of the trapezius muscle are engaged (watch the video ).
+The scapula adduction is permitted when the whole muscle fibres of the trapezius muscle are engaged.

-The scapula elevation is permitted when only the upper muscle fibers of the trapezius muscle are engaged (watch the video ).
+The scapula elevation is permitted when only the upper muscle fibers of the trapezius muscle are engaged.

-The scapula’s depression is permitted when only the lower muscle fibers of the trapezius muscle are engaged (watch the video ).
+The scapula’s depression is permitted when only the lower muscle fibers of the trapezius muscle are engaged.

-The scapula’s rotation is permitted when only the upper muscle fibers of the trapezius muscle are engaged and fixing the head in a steady position (watch the video ).
+The scapula’s rotation is permitted when only the upper muscle fibers of the trapezius muscle are engaged and the head is in a steady position.

-The head or vertebral column extension is permitted when only the upper muscle fibers of the trapezius muscle ( both sides ) are engaged and fixing both scapulas in a steady position (watch the video ).
+The head or vertebral column extension is permitted when only the upper muscle fibers of the trapezius muscle ( both sides ) are engaged and both scapulas are in a steady position.

-The head or vertebral column lateral flexion is permitted when only the upper muscle fibers of the trapezius muscle ( one side) are engaged and fixing scapulas of the same side in a steady position (watch the video ).
+The head or vertebral column lateral flexion is permitted when only the upper muscle fibers of the trapezius muscle ( one side) are engaged and fix the scapulas of the same side in a steady position.

 Injuries of the Trapezius Muscle